SarathKumarKomathukattil/llm-from-scratch/README.md

 | Rewrite the sentence using a simile: "The car is very fast." | "The car is as fast as a bullet." |
 | Name the author of 'Pride and Prejudice'. | "The author of 'Pride and Prejudice' is Jane Austen." |

-The model handles simpler instructions well and shows the expected fragility of a small model on some factual-recall prompts — a limitation that larger models and retrieval-augmented generation (RAG) are designed to address.
+The model handles simpler instructions well and shows the expected fragility of a small model on some factual-recall prompts, a limitation that larger models and retrieval-augmented generation (RAG) are designed to address.

 ---